 Visibility Team Members

-Catalina has over 25 years of cross functional senior level management experience and has an extensive background in public relations, operations and business development – specifically, strategic planning, process development, fiscal planning, project management, data management, and communications.
+Catalina Garcia-Quick has over 25 years of cross-functional senior level management experience and has an extensive background in public relations, operations and business development – specifically, strategic planning, process development, fiscal planning, project management, data management, and communications.
 Catalina’s career started in the automotive industry where she “worked her way up” from running parts to being one of the first female Parts & Service Directors in the State of California for Daimler/ Chrysler Corporation.
-After several years at the Dealer level, Catalina moved into product development with the Cobalt Group (now CDKGlobal) – North America’s leading provider of automotive retailing solutions.
-There she worked to bring her dealer level expertise into building & selling an integrated suite of products & services to help automotive dealers leverage internet based technology to sell more cars and services.
+After several years at the dealer level, Catalina moved into product development with the Cobalt Group (now CDKGlobal) – North America’s leading provider of automotive retailing solutions.
+There she worked to bring her dealer-level expertise into building & selling an integrated suite of products & services to help automotive dealers leverage internet-based technology to sell more cars and services.
 After ten years of working with over 17 auto manufacturers, she left the “leave home Sunday come home Friday life” and decided to pursue her passion for community service in the non-profit sector.

 Betty is a UGA-trained journalist whose career has pinged back and forth among newspapers, magazines, and marketing.
 She logged a total of 12 years with daily newspapers, three in Rome and nine in Savannah, working predominantly hard news beats.
 She also served as managing editor of a business weekly, handled specialty publications for a daily newspaper, and worked as a copyeditor and proofreader for Savannah magazine – work she now continues as a freelancer.